 Global Internet Governance

-Mauro Santaniello is a Visiting Research Fellow at UNU-CRIS, where he will work on a research project titled “Digital Sovereignty in the Mediterranean Region (DiSMeR)”.
-The aim of the project is to investigate how digital sovereignty is conceptualised and institutionalised in different political and economic contexts.
+Mauro Santaniello is an Associate Research Fellow at UNU-CRIS since 1 October 2022.
+Previously, he was a Visiting Research Fellow at UNU-CRIS, where he worked on a research project titled “Digital Sovereignty in the Mediterranean Region (DiSMeR)”.
+The aim of the project was to investigate how digital sovereignty is conceptualised and institutionalised in different political and economic contexts.

 Mauro is a tenure-track habilitated Assistant Professor of Political Science at the Department of Management & Innovation System of the University of Salerno, where he teaches Internet Governance and Digital Policy at the courses of Diplomacy, International Relations and Global Security (MA) and Global Studies and EU (BA).
 Mauro is also the Director of the Internet & Communication Policy Center, and the Scientific Coordinator of the Salerno Winter School on Internet Governance.

 Mauro has been one of the founding members of the Digital Constitutionalism Network (DCN), funded by the Centre for Advanced Internet Studies (CAIS) in Bochum, Germany, and he is a member of the network Global Internet Governance - Actors, Regulations, Transactions and Strategies (GIG-ARTS), and of the Global Internet Governance Academic Network (GigaNet).